 We may issue denials/adverse determinations.
 We issue these when:

-We make our authorization determination and communicate it in a manner based on the nature of the member’s medical condition and following state and federal law.
+We make our authorization determination and communicate it based on the nature of the member’s medical condition and following state and federal law.

 We base our decisions on sound clinical evidence.
 This includes: